The Tombs Of The Workers

 Deir El Medina is one of the interesting historical sites in Luxor that is commonly missed by most tourists who instead get attracted by other famous ancient areas in the West Bank of Luxor like the Valley of the Kings, the Valley of the Queens, and the charming temple of Hatshepsut.

-Situated in a valley at the foot of the Theban Mountain, Deir El Medina was the home of the artists, craftsmen, and workers who created, built, and ornamented the royal and private tombs of the Kings and Queens of Egypt, which dazzled the whole world when they were discovered.
+Situated in a valley at the foot of the Theban Mountain, Deir El Medina was the home of the artists, artisans, and workers who created, built, and ornamented the royal and private tombs of the Kings and Queens of Egypt, which dazzled the whole world when they were discovered.

 The Name Deir El-Medina